Senior Travel

 1. Know What to Expect on Your Trip

-Get as much information as you can about your travel, including the flight departure and arrival times, terminal maps, immigration information, etc… to avoid unexpected surprises.
+Get as much information as you can about your travel, including the flight departure and arrival times, terminal maps, immigration information, etc., to avoid any surprises.
 You may be required to complete immigration forms or customs forms during the flight.
 Don’t be afraid to ask the flight attendant for help before you land so your forms are ready.

 Make sure you understand the destination country’s customs regulations to avoid bringing items that are not allowed.
-For example, you can’t bring fruit, seeds, or plants into the U.S. and if you are caught you may face fines or other legal problems.
+For example, you can’t bring fruit, seeds, or plants back into the U.S., and if you are caught, you may face fines or other legal problems.

 3. Select an Aisle Seat on Long Flights